insooth/insooth.github.io/testable-design.md

 # Arguments

-Input arguments should be as much strictly typed as possible, ideally using types that allow control over implicit conversions.
-We should think about defined function in "forall" terms, i.e. if they were defined for whole domain of possible input arguments ([read more about that](https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md "https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md")).
+Arguments should be as much strictly typed as possible, ideally using types that allow control over implicit conversions.
+We should think about defined function in "forall" terms, i.e. if they were defined for whole domain of possible arguments ([read more about that](https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md "https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md")).

 Having all the functions polymorphic is great, but comes with huge cost.
 Polymorphism as understood in object-oriented world is based on interfaces that are required to exposed by subtypes.
 In C++ it works only for "designators", so for pointers (and references).
 For instance: